kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 The framework itself becomes part of the teaching process.

-## Readable Generated Code Is an Advanced Learning Tool
+## Readable Generated Code Is an Advanced Learning Tool { #readable-generated-code }

 Documentation explains the intended abstraction.